closeair/one-eleven/README.md

     $ ./manage.py runserver

 The first time you start the application you will brought through a configuration form that will gather some details regarding your organization.
 This should be fairly self explanatory.
 The resulting information gathered will be the basis of the non-logged-in home page.
 The admin UI is more or less the default Django admin and should be intuitive.
-That said, for clarity is a brief overview of available options.
+That said, for the sake of clarity this is a brief overview of available options.

 ### Types of Users